Dennis Baino

 Dennis Baino (born 12 January 1975) is a Surinamese former footballer who played at both professional and international levels as a midfielder.

-Career
+Playing career

 Baino played club football in Suriname, Belgium and the Netherlands for Transvaal, Verbroedering Denderhoutem, Cappellen, KV Wevelgem City, Tournai, KSV Rumbeke and USV Elinkwijk.

 He was also a member of the Suriname national team between 1996 and 2004, appearing in three FIFA World Cup qualifying matches.